Road Rage Accidents

 What is road rage?

 According to the NHTSA, road rage is when a motorist “commits moving traffic offenses to endanger other persons or property; an assault with a motor vehicle or other dangerous weapon by the operator or passenger of one motor vehicle on the operator or passengers of another motor vehicle.”

 What is the key difference between road rage and aggressive driving?

-According to the NHTSA, aggressive driving is a traffic offense and road rage is a criminal offense.
+According to the NHTSA, aggressive driving is a traffic offense, and road rage is criminal.

 Where did the phrase “road rage” come from?

-The term “road rage” was coined in the late 1980s when the Los Angeles news station, KTLA, was discussing a string of shooting that happened on several of Los Angeles’ freeways.
+The term “road rage” was coined in the late 1980s when the Los Angeles news station, KTLA, discussed a string of shootings on several of Los Angeles’ freeways.

 What causes road rage?

 You may think that road rage is something that other people experience.
 The truth of the matter is: many of us are guilty of behaving aggressively while driving.

 Here are some questions to ask yourself: